 Any information that the CDC receives will normally be considered solely for the purpose of determining whether the organization will go through a competitive procurement process instead.

-For more information on how to submit information to the CDC for the requested Virtual Reality CAVE system, please email contact(Replace this parenthesis with the @ sign)auganix.org.
+For more information on how to submit information to the CDC for the requested Virtual Reality CAVE system, please email email@example.com.
 The deadline for submissions to the CDC is 12:00 pm EDT on June 17, 2020.

 Image credit: Mechdyne Corporation